MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-customize-sign-in.md

 search.appverid:
 - BCS160
 - MET150
-description: "Customize your sign-in page with a privacy and consent notice for Microsoft 365 for campaigns."
+description: "Customize your sign-in page with a privacy and consent notice for Microsoft 365."
 ---

 # Customize your sign-in page with a privacy and consent notice

-Your political campaign can make it easier for law enforcement agencies to file legal charges against online criminals by adding a privacy and consent notice to your sign-in page.
+Your business or campaign can make it easier for law enforcement agencies to file legal charges against online criminals by adding a privacy and consent notice to your sign-in page.

 You can customize your sign-in page with your branding.
-You can also add text to help your users sign in, or to point out legal requirements or restrictions for getting access to Microsoft 365 for campaigns resources.
+You can also add text to help your users sign in, or to point out legal requirements or restrictions for getting access to Microsoft 365 resources.

 ## Design customization the text on your sign-in page